 Diversity at UVM

-Becoming an advocate for cultural pluralism at UVM requires developing an understanding of UVM's history of diveristy and its current diversity policies.
-This information will help you start.
+Becoming an advocate for cultural pluralism at UVM requires developing an understanding of UVM's history of diversity and its current diversity policies.
+This information will help you get a jump start.

-- UVM's history of deiversity stretches all the way back into the 19th century.
-To learn more, check out the Chief Diversity Office's timeline of UVM diversity.
+UVM's history of diversity stretches all the way back into the 19th century.
+To learn more, check out the Office of the Vice President for Human Resources, Diversity and Multicultural Affair's diversity time line of UVM's history.

 A Report from the Presidents Commission on Racial Equality